keikaloustian/keikaloustian.github.io/README.md

 # Portfolio+

 V1 of my web development portfolio.
 In it's core, it's a simple static site utilizing the Liquid templating language.
 In addition, makes use of Jekyll's blogging features to produce tailored "virtual cover letters" for potential employers.
+Design inspired by the [Akio](https://jekyllthemes.io/theme/akio-portfolio-jekyll-theme) and [Vonge](https://cloudcannon.com/templates/vonge/) Jekyll themes.

 ## Deployment